the mushroom factory

 OUR FARM MISSION

-The Mushroom Factory promotes food access and sustainable agriculture in Detroit by growing gourmet and medicinal mushrooms on spent materials generated within the city.
+The Mushroom Factory promotes food access and sustainable agriculture in Detroit by growing gourmet and medicinal mushrooms on spent materials.

 We define sustainable agriculture as high-tech, low-impact, and driven by innovation.
 These values guide our business strategy and we prioritize reflection on key questions: Which resources are underutilized?
 How can we better activate existing spaces?
 What tools can we create to promote efficiency?